The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Results

 Interestingly, as we will discuss in greater length in the next section, we find that, for a fixed $s$, there is a maximum energy at some $r_{\rm c}$, beyond which the energy starts to drop.
 For $s=1.5$, this maximum is the model shown in the middle panel in Fig.~\ref{fig_contour} (model 2).
 The first disconnected configuration appears shortly after this maximum, at a critical radius of $r_{\rm c} \approx 4.69$, as becomes apparent by comparing the middle and bottom panels.
 Model 1 in the top panel is the lowest energy solution for $s=1.5$ and $P_{\rm c} \approx 0.57$, which, incidentally, can also be obtained through the method of Paper I, where $P_{\rm c}$ is kept fixed between iterations.
 The third model shown in the bottom panel has an intermediate energy, somewhat higher than model 1, but nevertheless below that of model 2.

-We have explored intensively the parameter space for $P_{\rm c}$ varying between 0 and 1, and $s \leqslant 6$.
+We have carried out a thorough exploration of the parameter space.
 In general, for a given function $T(P)$, we have found anywhere from one, up to three solutions for the same parameters $s$ and $P_{\rm c}$.
 We now discuss in more detail the parameter space, and how important quantities such as energy, helicity, twist and dipole moment depend on them.